MicrosoftDocs/cpp-docs/docs/sanitizers/asan-known-issues.md

 ## STL enlightenment

-The MSVC standard library (STL) is not currently enlightened to understand the AddressSanitizer, so ASan exceptions raised in STL code, while identifying true bugs, are not as precise as they could be.
+The MSVC standard library (STL) is not currently enlightened to understand the AddressSanitizer.
+ASan exceptions raised in STL code, while identifying true bugs, are not as precise as they could be.

 The following example demonstrates this.
 Compile with `cl -fsanitize=address /Zi`